Ryan-Wisniewski/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    so the client or api has a way of veryfying the user even after the user clsoes the browser.
+Or posibbly restarts his or her pc.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. it adds a string into the password string and uses an encryption pattern so other people cant see it in plain text

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? doesnt just loop once or twice.
+It loops 2^n where n is the number of times it loops

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? payload secret options

 ## Minimum Viable Product